ProgrammingCharm/tui_for_openai/README.md

+This tool was discovered and chosen to enter the 2025 TensorReady AI Agentic Innovation Competition!
+Was entered into the competition in March.

 This tool works with OpenAI's application programming interface and was built as a tool to be used personally for sending prompts to and from OpenAI's large language models.
 There are two executables. "discuss.sh" uses the voice recognition to transcribe a collected audio file into a text file.
 This transcribed file is then sent to OpenAI.
 A response is returned in the form of a json response, which is then converted into a readable text file called "output".

 The second executable for sending written prompts to OpenAI.
 This allows for sending a typed out prompt to OpenAI.
 It is faster and more efficient because it does not have the overhead of voice transcription and converting a heavy .wav file into a .txt file.
 I wanted to have them both at my expense when developing.